Asheville Van Life and Vanlife Diaries PRESENT:

 Will there be water on site?

 Water will be provided from large cisterns, hoses, and dispensers.
 Please bring your own reusable container for drinking water fill-ups.
 Please be sure to come with your water tanks full (and no dumping of grey water onsite).
 We urge everyone to be mindful of their waste in general.

 Will there be areas where we can have campfires?

 The venue will provide areas with established campfire areas.
 Bring your own camping chair or a blanket if you have one, and join the conversation at the fire.
 We do not allow additional fires onsite.
 The fire marshal will be doing a walk-through of the event periodically, and will issue fines if you are burning your own fire.

 Will there be hookups or other power sources if we need to plug in?

 There are no formal campground-style hookups on site.
-The property is normally more an event venue than camping grounds.
 Please plan to bring your own off-grid power in the form of solar or battery.
 We do not allow generators, as they detract from the overall experience for all exhibitors and spectators, and there is not a permit for additional generators at this event.
 There is minimal electricity so be sure to bring your own charging solutions.

 Will there be restrooms?